Gregory Canyon Creek Flood Mitigation

 Flood Mitigation Plan

-The city's Flood Mitigation Plan for Gregory Canyon Creek includes habitat improvements, culvert replacements to convey a 10-year storm, channel improvements, sediment traps, roadway improvements and other features.
+The city's Flood Mitigation Plan for Gregory Canyon Creek includes habitat improvements, culvert and channel improvements, a pedestrian bridge at Pennsylvania Avenue, sediment traps, roadway improvements and other features.
 The Flood Mitigation Plan was accepted by City Council in December 2015 and is available via the links on the right side of this page.
+Capital improvements funds were allocated in 2018 for the design of culvert and channel improvements from Arapahoe Ave. to Pennsylvania Ave.